Representation of singular integrals by dyadic operators, and the A_2 theorem: Conclusions

 \begin{theorem} Let $w\in A_2$.
 Then any $L^2$ bounded Calder\'on--Zygmund operator $T$ whose kernel $K$ has H\"older type modulus of continuity $\psi(t)=t^{\alpha}$, $\alpha\in(0,1)$, satisfies

 \end{theorem}

-The second displayed line is the original $A_2$ theorem \cite{Hytonen:A2}, and it follows from the first line by $[w]_{A_\infty}\lesssim[w]_{A_2}$ and $[w^{-1}]_{A_\infty}\lesssim [w^{-1}]_{A_2}=[w]_{A_2}$.
+The second displayed line is the original $A_2$ theorem \cite{Hytonen:A2}, and it follows from the first line by $[w]_{A_\infty}\lesssim[w]_{A_2}$ and $[w^{-1}]_{A_\infty}\lesssim [w^{-1}]_{A_2}=[w]_{A_2}$ (see Lemma~\ref{lem:A2Ainf} below).
 Its strengthening on the first line was first observed in my joint work with C.~P\'erez \cite{HytPer}.
 Note that, compared to the introductory statement in Theorem~\ref{thm:A2}, the dependence on the operator $T$ has been made more explicit.
 (The implied constants in the notation ``$\lesssim$'' only depend on the dimension and the H\"older exponent $\alpha$.)
-This dependence on $\Norm{T}{L^2\to L^2}$ and $\Norm{K}{CZ_\alpha}$ is implicit in the original proof, but has not been spelled out before.
+This dependence on $\Norm{T}{L^2\to L^2}$ and $\Norm{K}{CZ_\alpha}$ is implicit in the original proof.